All Episodes

 This is a no-brainer.

-On the basis, and they're using Democrat talking points, on the basis that Bush lies, that Bush is horrible.
+But now they're openly encouraging Democrat victory on Tuesday on the basis, and they're using Democrat talking points, on the basis that Bush lies, that Bush is horrible.

 How about the unemployment numbers out today?

-4.4% unemployment, the lowest unemployment in history.
+4.4% unemployed, the lowest unemployment in history.

 Why isn't all of this good economic news penetrating?